 As stated previously, inbred pigeons tend to have poor vitality and are more prone to sickness.

 John Halstead mentions that he tries to keep a line-breeding theme in his breeding and goes on to state he rarely inbreeds pigeons too closely, though “half brother and half sister may be considered”.

 While the issues of vitality and sickness are clear, what is also apparent though is that when used correctly, inbreeding seems almost central to the success of many champion fanciers, playing an underlying role in many breeding plans and strategies.

 So far we’ve covered how inbreeding relates to line-breeding and determined that it is indeed a tool for success providing it is used correctly and controlled.
 Now we will consider how pure or extreme inbreeding itself might be used as part of a potential long-game strategy.

-There are cases in which very close inbreeding is used to create pigeons bred with specific genes solely for stock, generations down the line.
-Almost as if the later generations are being primed or engineered to be ‘Super Breeders’ ahead of time.
+There are cases in which very close inbreeding is used to create pigeons bred with specific genes solely for stock.
+It’s almost as if the later generations are being primed or engineered to be ‘Super Breeders’ ahead of time.

-Let’s examine this idea a bit closer with a very simple chart showing inbreeding within just one generation followed by an example real-life case.
+Let’s examine this idea a bit closer using a very simple chart showing inbreeding within just one generation followed by an example real-life case.